 Twelve Bushels of Indian Corn

-Exploring the issue of Indian enslavement in Rhode Island following King Philip's War
+Exploring the issue of the enslavement of the Narragansett following King Philip's War